Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 					// increment if migrations are needed
 					// and/or the files are incompatible between versions
 version: {version: KEY, time: LONG}, // metadata version and time of change, time should not be trusted
-shared: // description of all shares
-{ shares* },
+shared: // description of all shares, only in the index file { shares* },
 files: // list of files in this folder
 [ file* ]